Route 62 & Swellendam

 Swellendam

 Swellendam is the third oldest town in South Africa dating back to 1743.
 But it had its 15 minutes of fame way back in 1795.
 The corruption and inadequacies of the Dutch East India Company caused the town burgers to declare that Swellendam was an independent republic!
+(Plus ça change, plus c'est la même chose.)
 However their freedom was soon curtailed by the British occupation of the Cape.
 Nowadays it is an attractive and prosperous country town.
 Its main street is lined with old Cape Dutch houses and over 100 of which are National Monuments.
-Swellendam makes the perfect stopping off point on your way to the Garden Route.
-There's plenty to see nearby including Bontebok National Park, Marloth reserve for hiking as well as wine estates on Route 62 - see below.
+Swellendam makes There's plenty to see nearby including Bontebok National Park and Marloth Reserve for hiking as well as wine estates on Route 62.

 Route 62